zzhangjii/learning-library/workshops/LabGuide800BuildingMicroservicesOnATP.md

 Refer to labs <a href="./LabGuide100ProvisionAnATPDatabase.md" target="_blank">LabGuide100ProvisionAnATPDatabase.md</a> and <a href="./LabGuide200SecureConnectivityAndDataAccess.md" target="_blank">LabGuide200SecureConnectivityAndDataAccess.md</a> to provision and download the secure connectivity credentials file.

-- NOTE: If you wish to deploy aOne app, you would need to connect to your database using SQL client and run the [create_schema](https://github.com/kbhanush/ATPDocker-back/blob/master/aone/create_schema.sql) script in the default admin schema or create a suitable user schema for the application.
+- NOTE: If you wish to deploy aOne app, you would need to connect to your database using SQL Developer and run the [create_schema](https://github.com/cloudsolutionhubs/ATPDocker/blob/master/aone/create_schema.sql) script in the default admin schema or create a suitable user schema for the application.

-Unzip and store the wallet folder in the same folder as your application under /wallet_NODEAPPDB2.
+Unzip and store the wallet in same folder as your application under /wallet_NODEAPPDB2.
 This folder is copied into your container image when you run the docker file.

 ```
-unzip wallet_RESTONHUBDB.zip -d /path_to_app_folder/wallet_NODEAPPDB2
+unzip /path_to_wallet_RESTONHUBDB.zip -d /path_to_app_folder/ATPDocker/wallet_NODEAPPDB2/
 ```

 - In your wallet folder, edit sqlnet.ora and replace the fcontents of the file with the following text:

 ```
+cd wallet_NODEAPPDB2

+nano sqlnet.ora

 WALLET_LOCATION = (SOURCE = (METHOD = file) (METHOD_DATA =
 (DIRECTORY=$TNS_ADMIN)))
 ```